bennorth/pyawssfn/README.md

 The ability to run your logic as a normal Python program allows local development and testing.

+# Status

+Although I think the tools here do show that the idea has promise, there would be [plenty still to do](future-work.md) to make them useful for production purposes.
+I am very unlikely to have time in the near future to develop this any further, but the source is all here (under GPL) if anybody wants to build on it.

 # General approach

 ## Compile Python code to Step Function state machine